Medically reviewed by Mr Hyder Ridha, Consultant Plastic, Reconstructive & Aesthetic Surgeon

 How long does it take to see the results of a breast reduction procedure?

-Most women notice relief of their physical discomfort immediately after surgery.
 However, it may take several weeks for the swelling to subside and for the final results to become apparent.

 How do I prepare for a breast reduction procedure?